 All candidates must have been accepted into and matriculated in a master's degree or certificate program within the first nine credits of study.
 Non-matriculated candidates may take no more than nine credits.
 Interim assessment of all candidates takes place at 12 credits.
 The university reserves the right to withdraw matriculation status from any candidates who do not maintain a GPA of 3.0 and satisfy all other College of Arts and Sciences requirements at the point of interim assessment.

 At least 30 hours of this study must be completed at the university in the prescribed program of study.
-All candidates in the master's degree programs are required to complete a terminal project, which will generally take the form of an empirical study.

 Curriculum Requirements M.A.T., Adolescent Education 7-12 (Initial/Professional Certification)